OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

     ```
     cd microsoft-teams-apps-company-communicator-main\Deployment
     ```
+- Run the below command to check if the required azure cli version is installed or not.
+    ```
+    az --version
+    ```
+- If az is not installed, you can install [azure cli](https://azcliprod.blob.core.windows.net/msi/azure-cli-2.49.0.msi).

+    >**Note** : Restart the Powershell after Azure CLI is installed.
+If it is already installed, make sure its `v2.49.0` or later.
 - Run the below command to check if jq is installed or not.
     ```
     jq --version